alice-health/airflow_plugins/README.md

 # Smart Transfer Airflow Plugin

-The SmartTransfer plugin is a easy and self contained way to transfer tables between two databases, with minimal configuration and efforts.
+The SmartTransfer plugin is an easy and self contained way to transfer tables between two databases, with minimal configuration and efforts.

 It's a very good solution for simple cases when you need to copy a table from a database to another.